somthn0somthn/fusogen/README.md

 ## Getting Started

 Fusogen is live on devnet!
 You can see by following the url: [fusogen.io](fusogen.io).
 The easisiest way to interact with it in a test capacity is likely through cloning this repo locally, setting up a few environmental variables, and running a few scripts.
 You can also build Fusogen locally, run a local test validator, and interact with via your local setup.
-The choice is yours, just make sure the wallets your are using are pointed at the appropriate cluster - finally, a live demo video is also availabe via this [Loom presentation][Loom presentation](https://www.loom.com/share/643e4931f83f4ee299340a81234b12cc?sid=d5d0b95c-6600-42e0-a725-f73b79e7e206).
+The choice is yours, just make sure the wallets your are using are pointed at the appropriate cluster - finally, a live demo video is also availabe via this [Loom presentation](https://www.loom.com/share/643e4931f83f4ee299340a81234b12cc?sid=d5d0b95c-6600-42e0-a725-f73b79e7e206).

 Two interact with Fusogen, you will need:
 - some basically familiarity with the command line, Solana, and general web3 UI.